shreeparab1890/django-TO-DO/README.md

 The project is a To-Do web application.
 Once login user can  add a task, edit task added by him, view all the tasks added by all the users, delete tasks added by him.

-How do I run this project locally?
+# How do I run this project locally?

+# Requirements(Versions I used):
+Django 2.0.6
+Python 3.6.3

 ### 1. Clone the repository: